Can Chicago be a global city—again?

 Today's Chicago remains a global city whether it likes it or not, if only to the extent its firms must compete in an ever more internationalized economy.
 As recently as the late 1960s, recall, Chicago still led the United States in the manufacture of telephones, radios, TVs, and other appliances—products it now (save for the manufacture of cellular telephones and pagers) largely imports from other nations.

-Definitions vary, but "global city" here means any city where trends are started, reputations made, decisions taken, a place where money is earned and spent in socially significant amounts.
+Definitions vary, but "global city" here means any city where trends are started, reputations made, and decisions taken, a place where money is earned and spent in socially significant amounts.
 A global city shapes, as well as is shaped by, the rest of the world.
 It is a city not just where things are made but a city where people decide what is made and where and how to make it, and where they get the money they need to make it and the ideas they need to sell it.